ggerise/Final-Year-Project_Robot-Trash-Sorter/README.md

 # Robot Trash Sorter
-This project implements a robot that sorts metal and non-metal trash using a conveyor belt system.
+The Robot Trash Sorter is an innovative IoT project that combines robotics, sensor technology, and web-based control to automate the process of sorting metal and non-metal trash.
+This system demonstrates the practical application of various technologies in waste management and automation.
 The main control system uses an ESP32 microcontroller, while an Arduino Uno controls the conveyor belt.

 ## Features